dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/1-properties.md

 When $x<1$ and $y\le 2$, then $xy$ cannot be $2$ because $y$ is strictly less than $2$.
 Thus $$ x<1, \\; y\le 2 \implies xy < 2. $$

-In general, the result for combining two inequalities has an equal sign *only when both inequalities have equal signs*.
+In general, combining two inequalities results in an equal sign *only when both inequalities have equal signs*.

 {{% /details %}}